ashvardanian/less_slow.py/README.md

 # _Less Slow_ Python

 > The spiritual little brother of [`less_slow.cpp`](https://github.com/ashvardanian/less_slow.cpp).
+> Assuming Python is used in a different setting than C++, this repository focuses more on scripting, tool integration, and data processing.

 Much of modern code suffers from common pitfalls: bugs, security vulnerabilities, and performance bottlenecks.
 University curricula often teach outdated concepts, while bootcamps oversimplify crucial software development principles.